-However, she is planning to buy more items from a personal shopper in the future and intends to support local products.
+However, she was planning to buy more items from a personal shopper in the future and intended to support local products.

 "Nowadays, there are good-quality local make-up and skincare products in the market.

-So, I try to opt for local products (versus products from abroad) because they are more cost-effective, and the quality might be on a par with those hyped-up overseas products," she said.
+"So, I try to opt for local products (versus products from abroad) because they are more cost-effective, and the quality might be on a par with those hyped-up overseas products," she said.

-In a similar vein, the International Entrepreneurs Chamber Malaysia (IECM) believes several initiatives, such as providing financial incentives and creating marketing campaigns to highlight the value of Malaysian goods, would boost local industries.
+In a similar vein, the International Entrepreneurs Chamber Malaysia (IECM) believed that several initiatives, such as providing financial incentives and creating marketing campaigns to highlight the value of Malaysian goods, would boost local industries.

-IECM President Badariah Badaruddin said aligning with LVG charges may involve tailoring incentives for businesses that comply with sustainability and environmental standards.
+IECM president Badariah Badaruddin said aligning with LVG charges might involve tailoring incentives for businesses that complied with sustainability and environmental standards.

-She said marketers and businesses can effectively leverage the promotion of local goods by emphasising their quality, unique selling points, and positive impact on the environment.
+She said marketers and businesses could effectively leverage on the promotion of local goods by emphasising their quality, unique selling points, and positive impact on the environment.